-RBA’s finger on the rate cut trigger – how Lowe will they go?
+RBA’s finger is on the trigger for rate cuts, how Low(e) will they go

 The RBA have begrudgingly succumbed to the realities of the slowing economy, with pervasive weak inflationary pressures, consistently below target, and stagnant wage growth signalling today they are ready to fire on rate cuts.